East West Railway Company appoints first CEO

 A well-respected figure in the industry, Simon brings considerable leadership experience from major infrastructure projects, both in the public and private sector.
 His experience ranges from the early stage development of Crossrail to the innovative delivery of Heathrow Express.
 Most recently, Simon has been Programme Director for the £5bn Thameslink project.

-The East West Railway Company was set up by the Secretary of State for Transport in 2017, with the ambitious remit to accelerate delivery of rail infrastructure and passenger services between Oxford and Cambridge.
+The East West Railway Company was set up by the Secretary of State for Transport in 2017, with the ambitious remit to accelerate delivery of rail infrastructure and passenger services from Oxford to Cambridge.
 The line will deliver much needed connectivity to unlock the economic potential of this corridor - supporting new jobs and communities, as well as reducing journey times and travel costs for local residents and commuters.